Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Feed-forward neural networks

-The number of layers $L$ in a network determines the ``depth'' of the network: the larger $L$, the deeper the network.
-The number of neurons $n_{\ell}$ in each layer $\ell$ determines the ``width'' of that layer and hence the width of the network: the larger the number of neurons in each layer, the ``wider'' the network.
-We can increase the number of a network's parameters, and hence make it more complex, by either making it wider or deeper or both.
-The larger the number of a network's parameters, the more complex the network's structure.
+We define the ``architecture" of a network by considering the number of layers, neurons, and their corresponding activation functions.
+The number of hidden layers $L$ in a network determines its ``depth"; in general, a higher $L$ indicates a deeper network.
+The number of neurons $n_{\ell}$ in each layer $\ell$ determines the ``width" of that layer and, consequently, the overall width of the network.
+Increasing the number of network parameters $n_{\theta}$ can be achieved by making the network wider, deeper, or both.
+It is worth noting that different layers within a network can have varying numbers of neurons and use different activation functions.
+For networks with a uniform width $W$, where $n_{\ell} = W$ for $\ell = 0, 1, \dotsc, L-1$, we find that $n_{\theta}$ scales approximately as $LW^2$.
+In other words, the number of network parameters increases linearly with the depth $L$ and quadratically with the width $W$.